ShahnawajHussain786/IPL_Data-_Analysis_Project/README.md

 - Jupyter Notebook: The Jupyter Notebook is a web-based interactive computing platform.
 The notebook combines live code, equations, narrative text, visualizations
 - Python: Python is a very popular programming language
 - NumPy: NumPy (Numerical Python) is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
--Pandas: pandas is a software library written for the Python programming language for data manipulation and analysis.
+- Pandas: pandas is a software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series
 - Seaborn: Seaborn is an amazing visualization library for statistical graphics plotting in Python.
 It provides beautiful default styles and colour palettes to make statistical plots more attractive.
 It is built on top matplotlib library and is also closely integrated with the data structures from pandas.
 Seaborn aims to make visualization the central part of exploring and understanding data.
 - Mat plot: Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy